Jungfrau: Family poses in front of the spectacular mountain panorama at Schynige Platte.

 Schynige Platte

-In addition to hiking trails and viewpoints, the Schynige Platte also offers a large Alpine garden.
-The panoramic hiking trail is particularly popular here.
-The cogwheel railroad only runs in the summer months.
+Schynige Platte offers not only hiking trails and viewpoints but also a large alpine garden.
+The panoramic trail is particularly popular here.
+The cogwheel train runs only during the summer months.

 Männlichen

-The view of the Eiger, Mönch and Jungfrau from Männlichen is particularly impressive.
+At Männlichen, the view of Eiger, Mönch, and Jungfrau is especially impressive.
 The mountain is also very popular with mountain bikers.
-The Lieselotte Trail and the Öpfelchüechli Trail are two well-known themed trails between Männlichen, Holenstein and Brandegg.
+The Lieselotteweg and the Öpfelchüechliweg are two well-known themed trails between Männlichen, Holenstein, and Brandegg.

 Grindelwald First

-Grindelwald First is also known as the "Top of Adventure".
-In addition to the Eiger and Jungfrau, the mountain giants Wetterhorn, Schreckhorn and Fiescherhorn rise up from north to south.
-The Mönch is concealed by the Eiger.
-The famous Bachalpsee is a one-hour hike from the First.
-There is a popular selfie point at the viewing platform.
+Grindelwald First is also called “Top of Adventure.”
+In addition to Eiger and Jungfrau, the towering peaks of Wetterhorn, Schreckhorn, and Fiescherhorn rise from north to south.
+The Mönch is hidden by the Eiger.
+The famous Bachalpsee is only an hour's hike from First.
+At the viewpoint, you'll find a popular selfie spot.

 Swiss Activities Conclusion about the Jungfrau Travel Pass